Recycling and Sustainability — Gardening Kenton

 We maintain strong links with local transfer stations and reuse centres to ensure materials diverted from landfill have a second life.
 Frequent trips to nearby civic amenity sites and licensed transfer stations allow us to channel green waste for industrial composting, send wood to chippers, and deliver inert soils for screening and reuse.
 Our logistics schedule prioritises full loads and low-emission routes to reduce carbon per tonne moved, helping meet our low-carbon operations commitment.

-Low-carbon van parked outside a garden site Partnerships are fundamental.
+A person in green gardening overalls standing in a landscaped garden in Kent, holding a small shovel with an orange handle in one hand, amidst a neatly maintained outdoor space featuring a large tree, a border of red tulips and green shrubs, and a lawn area with a wooden deck attached to a modern house in the background.
+The garden has mulched flower beds, well-arranged plants, and natural outdoor lighting suggesting a clear day, reflecting professional garden maintenance and landscaping practices typical of the Kent area.
+The scene supports outdoor gardening services offered by Gardening Kenton, emphasizing sustainable and environmentally friendly garden care.
+Partnerships are fundamental.
 Gardening Kenton collaborates with local charities and community groups to redistribute usable items — from planters and paving to surplus topsoil.
 We work with local environmental charities, community allotments and social enterprises to rehome salvageable materials rather than send them to processing.
 These partnerships boost local circularity: charities get resources; community projects get affordable materials; our waste footprint shrinks.

 Our on-site sorting follows a clear, consistent system: incoming waste is assessed, then routed into recyclable streams or flagged for reuse.
 Typical recycling activities include green bin collections, composting of garden prunings, timber chipping and reuse, separation of plastics and metals for municipal processing, and careful handling of contaminated soil.
 We also run seasonal drives to collect bulky garden items for charitable reuse.